Dr. Jay Hedrick - DVM 1972

 Central Veterinary Conference 2014

-Dr. Jay Hedrick, El Dorado, Kansas, is the recipient of the 2014 Alumni Recognition Award to be presented during the annual Central Veterinary Conference held in Kansas City, Missouri, on Aug.
-23. The award is given to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.
+Dr. Jay Hedrick, El Dorado, Kansas, was the recipient of the 2014 Alumni Recognition Award presented during the annual Central Veterinary Conference held in Kansas City, Missouri, on Aug.
+23, 2014.
+The award is given to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.

 Dr. Hedrick, originally from Valeda, Kansas, earned his DVM at Kansas State University in 1972.
 He practiced in Wichita for one year before joining a mixed practice in Glasgow, Montana.
 He then relocated to Bridgeport, Nebraska, in 1975 joining a mixed practice on the edge of the Sand Hills.
 Dr. Hedrick returned to Kansas in 1978 where he established the Bluestem Animal Clinic in El Dorado.
 After 25 year of practice ownership, he sold the clinic in 2003 and now does a limited amount of relief work in eastern Kansas.